bkkarki21/Non-Classical-Twin-Boundaries/README.md

-# Junction Lines - 10M Ni-Mn-Ga

-Microstructural studies of $10M$ Ni-Mn-Ga have shown triple and quadruple line junctions (TLJ and QLJ, respectively).
-Here we implement the topological model of deformation twinning to characterize the defects of these TLJ and QLJ.

-Characterization of these defects allow us to investigate their role in the difference in twin boundary kinetics between *type I* and *type II* twins.
+# Non-Classical Twin Boundaries

+We use the topological model to analyze recent experimental observations of non-classical twins in Ni2MnGa and demonstrate that glissile disconnections cannot form in these boundaries.
+Our model describes the formation of misfit-free non-classical TBs through the interaction of active disconnections of two compound twins, i.e., the twin is not formed by one simple shear but, instead, is a metastable configuration without long-range strain resulting from the impingement of two compound twins.